katat/vbot/README.md

 **viewWidth**
 width of the browser view

-**captureSelector**
-Element to be captured in screenshot.
-All the screenshots in a schema is capturing the same element.
-It is recommend to test against the whole page view, so is the `html`.
-However it is allowed to target any elements in the view, such as `body` or `.css-selector`.

 **host**
 The global host of for the test url path in the scenarios.
 It can use `-d` to override the host at the command.